-An employee shall have the right to request that disciplinary action be removed from the Personnel File after eighteen (18) months has expired, provided that there has been no subsequent disciplinary action.
-An employee or the Secretary-Business Manager or designate, with the employee's written authority, shall be entitled to view the employee's Personnel File provided that the Employer is given adequate notice.
+An employee or the Secretary-Business Manager or designate, with the employee's written authority, shall be entitled to view and be provided with a copy of the employee's Personnel File provided that the Employer is given adequate notice.
 Access to the Personnel File shall be provided within seven (7) calendar days of the request.
 Once determined all disciplinary action in regards to resident abuse will remain on file permanently.